PagerDuty/chrome-notifier/README.md

 * **Open incident in new tab on acknowledge?** - If checked, whenever you click the "Acknowledge" button, the incident page will be opened in a new tab.
 * **Require interaction to dismiss notification?** - If checked, the notification will remain on your desktop until you interact with it by clicking on an option.
 * **Play a notification sound?** - If checked, a short sound will play whenever a new notification is triggered.
+* **Show triggered count on icon?** - If checked, the icon in your toolbar will show the number of triggered incidents matching your filters.

 ## License
 [Apache 2](http://www.apache.org/licenses/LICENSE-2.0) (See LICENSE file)